- Why the Isle of Wight’s high streets could become the best in England - 7th June, 2021

 The Ranger rather optimistically requested photos, and splendidly, Dave was able to comply.
 A few days later he gamely captured one of the beasts and took some great photographs – here’s one:

 We can see from Dave’s ruler that the body length of this creature is a somewhat less scary 35mm, which is well within the range of the European hornet V. crabro.
 Indeed, this is no Asian monster but our native European hornet, and as such is little to worry about.
 If you need convincing perhaps the simplest way to tell them apart is the colour of the thorax (the bit of the body between the head and the abdomen) which is very clearly brown in UK hornets (less so in other European races), but definitely black in the Asian one.
 This one, as you see, is quite gingery-brown.
 This is a worker although it’s on the big side.
 Queens and workers have seven segments to the abdomen, whereas males have only six.
 The queen can be up to 50mm in length, so quite possibly that’s what Dave saw the first time.
 The European hornet is actually less aggressive than the common wasp, and although it looks fearsome, is less likely to sting.
 And although it will nest in urban and suburban situations, it prefers the countryside.
 So you don’t need to be too worried, if you leave them alone they will probably not bother you and go away.
 Interestingly, it’s not just The Ranger who has had these enquiries.
-The Ranger’s correspondent Stuart Hine, who is manager of the Natural History Museum’s Insect Identification Service, explains more:
+The Ranger’s correspondent Stuart Hine, who was at the time manager of the Natural History Museum’s Insect Identification Service, explains more:

 The Insect Identification Service at the Natural History Museum is receiving unprecedented enquires from the public about the insect.
 Most people are concerned that they are seeing the giant Oriental hornet or the Asian ‘killer’ hornet, probably due to recent media attention these species have received.
 But this is not the case.
 What people are seeing are queens of our native European hornet, Vespa crabro, our largest species of social wasp.
 Queen hornets are formidable looking insects with a body length of up to five centimetres.
 In the UK emerging queens are not usually seen until about early-mid May.
 However, the unseasonable mild spring we have experienced this year appears to have roused them from their slumber earlier with the first sightings in early March.